-Phil has a great understanding of the UK touring circuit and has toured well over 2000 shows across the UK to theatres, festivals and outdoor events.
+Phil has a great understanding of the UK touring circuit and has toured well over three thousand shows across the UK to theatres, festivals and outdoor events.
 Over the past five years, Phil has worked on tours to Australia, New Zealand, Ireland, Canada and America and has worked with some of the UK’s leading theatre companies such as Third Angel, Stan’s Cafe, Hull Truck Theatre, Theatre Alibi, RashDash and Fifth Word.

 Phil has been working with Dep Arts for the last 5 years as a Producer and recently left the company to work in a freelance capacity.’